GoogleCloudPlatform/application-integration-samples/src/adk-order-processing/docs/cloudshell-tutorial.md

 ```
 cd src/adk-order-processing
 ```
-2. Update the `env.sh` file with the appropriate values and run
+2. Click <walkthrough-editor-open-file filePath="src/adk-order-processing/env.sh">here</walkthrough-editor-open-file> to open the file in the editor.
+Update the `env.sh` file with the appropriate values and run
 ```
 source env.sh
 ```